ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/one_axisonly.md

 ---
+noindex: true
-Title: "One Axis Only - ScottPlot 4.1 Cookbook"
+title: "One Axis Only - ScottPlot 4.1 Cookbook"
 Description: "Axis ticks and lines can be disabled.
 Note that hiding them in this way preserves their whitespace.
 Setting XAxis.IsVisible to false would collapse the axis entirely. "
 Date: 2024-01-21
 Version: ScottPlot 4.1.71